ABN: 56 360 455 395

 on the effectiveness of the cognitive assessment techniques available.
 For

-this he was also awarded a grade of First Class.
+this he was awarded a grade of First Class.
 Mr Wright has worked as a Private

 Psychologist in the city of Gawler since the year 2000.
 Prior to that he